 2. Government-issued ID card.

-3. Mark sheets for 10th, 12th, Graduate and Post-Graduate courses (if applicable).
+3. Mark sheets for 10th, 12th, Graduate and Post-Graduate courses.

 4. National entrance test certificate/score card.